MDecker-MobileComputing/Maven_SpringBoot_LinkShortener/README.md

 <br>

-This repository contains the source code for a [URL Shortener Service](https://en.wikipedia.org/wiki/URL_shortening) implemented by several Java microservices.
+This repository contains the source code for a [URL Shortener Service](https://en.wikipedia.org/wiki/URL_shortening) implemented by several Java microservices (Maven and Spring Boot) with an embedded [H2 database](https://www.h2database.com).

 <br>

 ----